edrlab/thorium-reader-doc/content.en/_index.md

       distributors supporting LCP is maintained here</a>).
   </p>
   <p>
-    Publishing organizations around the world are encouraged to adopt LCP as a means of encouraged to adopt LCP as a means of protecting digital books from over-sharing, while providing users with a frictionless experience frictionless experience for users and keeping content properly accessible.
+    Publishing organizations around the world are
+    encouraged to adopt LCP as a means of protecting digital books from over-sharing, while providing users with a frictionless experience for users and keeping content properly accessible.
 Please
     <a href="https://www.edrlab.org/contact/">contact EDRLab</a> if your organization